pschirmacher/webster-example/README.md

 webster-example
 ===============

-This is an example application for webster.
+This is an example application for [Webster](https://github.com/pschirmacher/webster).
 It's heavily inspired by the [computer-database sample](https://github.com/playframework/playframework/tree/master/samples/java/computer-database) of the [Play Framework](http://playframework.com/).

 Setup